What's New by Month in 2020

 Updated FAQ: Which expenses are/are not eligible for the non-deferrable expenses stream business loan of up to $40,000 (25% forgivable), and what documentation is required.

-Only the tenants approved for the April to June Commercial Rental Assistance are eligible for the July support, and they are automatically eligible, but the landlord must apply, and not all tenants need to be included.
+Only the tenants approved for the April to June Commercial Rent Assistance are eligible for the July support, and they are automatically eligible, but the landlord must apply, and not all tenants need to be included.
 Clawback provisions are being removed retroactively.

 The accounting treatment for CECRA and the 25% forgivable portion of the CEBA loan is similar to the tax treatment - included in income or deducted from expenses when received, unless it relates to expenses in future periods.